odil-T/RAG-Chatbot/README.md

 # RAG-Chatbot

-This ia a RAG Chatbot app that can answer questions related to the book `The War of the Worlds`.
+This ia a RAG Chatbot app that can answer various questions.
+It retrieves the necessary information from Wikipedia.

 ### How to run the app
 To run the hosted Streamlit app, go to this link: https://llm-rag-chatbot.streamlit.app/